Skip to main content

 Image

-The infamous Royal Promenade first debuted on Voyager Class ships, which were the largest class of cruise ships in the world at the time.
+The famous Royal Promenade first debuted on Voyager Class ships, which were the largest class of cruise ships in the world at the time.
 Plus, they were the first ever to feature an ice rink at sea.

-There are two generations of ships within the class, as the latter two vessels—Navigator of the Seas and Mariner of the Seas—feature cabins with wider glass balconies.
+There are two generations of ships within the class, as the latter two vessels — Navigator of the Seas and Mariner of the Seas — feature cabins with wider glass balconies.

 In total, there are 5 Voyager Class ships.